keenanbruni/keenanbruni/README.md

 ## Hi there 👋

 My name is Keenan, and I like software.

-I use software, I sell software for a living, and I create software for fun, using GitHub as a portfolio for my projects.
+I use software, I sell software for a living, and I create software for fun.
+I use GitHub as a portfolio for my projects.
 Enjoy!

 <!--
 **keenanbruni/keenanbruni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.